pandio-com/code-samples/functions/java/README.md

 ### Auto Acknowledgement

-A flag to enable or disable auto acknowledgment of consumed messages.
+A flag to enable or disable auto acknowledgement of consumed messages.

 ### Search & Select Output Topic